alanjones2/Alan-Jones-article-code/pyscript-flask/draft.md

 Briefly, the Python part of the Flask app defines endpoints and Python functions that determine what happens when these end points are addressed.
 Ths app defines two endpoints, the one that corresponds to the root and another that invokes a callback function.

-The root endpoint simplt returns the HTML template, while the callback endpoint loads the required data and returns the Plotly chart data for display on teh web page.
+The root endpoint simply returns the HTML template, while the callback endpoint loads the required data and returns the Plotly chart data for display on teh web page.

 let's take a look at the HTML first.